Montag (musician)

-Antoine Bédard (born c.
-1978) is a Canadian electronic musician, best known for his recordings under the stage name Montag.
+Antoine Bédard (born 1977) is a Canadian composer, musician and sound designer, best known for his recordings under the stage name Montag.
+Originally from Gaspé, Quebec, he is based in Montreal.

-Originally from Montreal, he sings in both French and English, and is currently residing in Montreal again, after a stint in Vancouver, British Columbia.
-He recently completed a tour with The One AM Radio and Lymbyc Systym.
+He sings in both French and English.
+An openly gay man, Bédard's song "Best Boy Electric" is a boy-on-boy duet that tells of the romance that prompted his move to Vancouver, British Columbia.

+Music career (Montag)

+Bédard began releasing music in 2002 under the name Montag, with a first album released in France on Gooom Disques, the label of M83.
+He subsequently toured with acts such as Stars and Broadcast, and released several albums and EPs in Europe and Japan before joining Carpark Records in the United States.
+His album Alone, Not Alone received a score of 7.8/10 on Pitchfork, and he performed at major festivals including MUTEK (Montreal), SXSW (Austin) and CMJ (New York).

 Sometimes referred to as a "laptop musician", he received a grant from the Quebec Arts Council to record and catalogue orchestra instruments.
 He uses the database—with the sounds sometimes looped and processed—in his live performances, along with his own keyboard playing.

 On his 2005 album Alone, Not Alone, he collaborated with hip hop music producer Sixtoo.

 His 2007 album, Going Places, includes collaborations with M83, Ida Nilsen, Ghislain Poirier, Final Fantasy and Amy Millan.
 For the title track, he spliced together sounds that fans from around the world had sent in to him; he credits 70 contributors.
-An openly gay man, Bédard's song "Best Boy Electric" is a boy-on-boy duet that tells of the romance that prompted his move to Vancouver.

-He won a 2008 Jessie Award for Outstanding Sound Design or Original Composition, for his contribution to a production of 4.48 Psychosis.

 In 2012, Montag released one single a month, all released by Carpark Records.
-Each single were accompanied by a music video.
+Each single was accompanied by a music video.